Wappworks/reliabletimerjs/README.md

 Usage
 ------------
-A usage demo is available at [jsFiddle](http://jsfiddle.net/ckhoo/Lw7br/).
+A demo is available at [jsFiddle](http://jsfiddle.net/ckhoo/Lw7br/).

 License
 -------